StefH/NETStandard.HttpListener/README.md

 This library fills the void left by the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).

-By targetting .NET Core (NETStandard 1.3) and UWP (TODO), this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).
+By targetting .NET Core (NETStandard 1.3) and UWP (10.0.10240.0), this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).

 Taking a modern approach, this API is not meant to be entirely compatible with the HttpListener found in the full .NET Framework on Windows desktop.